Te Mauri Paihere ki Mangakootukutuku

 How much of a need is there for homes in Hamilton?

 The housing market in high-growth Hamilton has been under pressure for some time.
-Kāinga Ora has around 3,230 homes in the city for people needing public housing, with around 350 extra homes delivered since the end of 2017.
-There is still a need for more homes with 1,385 households on the Ministry of Social Development’s Housing Register at the end of December 2020.
+There is a growing need for more homes with 1,614 households on the Housing Register at September 2021.
+Kāinga Ora has around 3,280 homes in the city for people needing public housing, with around 350 extra homes delivered since the end of 2017.

 What design and quality standards would the development and homes meet?